fossillogic/fossil-sanity/README.md

 ---

-## Fossil Sanity CLI Usage
+## Fossil Sanity Command Palette

-The **Fossil Sanity** CLI offers a suite of commands for managing and interacting with logs, performing checks, and gathering insights into your project.
-Below are the available commands:
+The **Fossil Sanity** CLI provides a range of commands to control logging behavior, set log levels, and handle log rotation.
+It supports both short and long commands, with and without the `=` sign.

 ### Commands and Options